Hashish Addiction: Symptoms, Causes, Effects and Treatment

 Can Hashish Be Detected in Drug Tests?

-Yes, hashish contains THC, which is commonly tested for in drug screenings.
-The detection window can vary depending on several factors, including frequency of use and the type of test administered.
+Yes, hashish can be detected in drug tests because it contains THC, which is commonly screened for.
+The detection window varies based on factors such as frequency of use and the type of test administered.

 What Are The Treatment Options For Hashish Addiction?